-A messy organizational tactic can be disastrous very quickly for any team.
-This is why issue tracking tools are utilised to help sort everything out.
+A messy organizational tactic can have adverse consequences for any team.
+This is why issue tracking tools are utilized to help sort everything out.
 If you’re not using one, make sure that all the test files are named appropriately and all tests within it have clear and informative names.

 Ensure quality throughout